fishjam-cloud/documentation/guide/integration/index.md

 ### Room manager

-To get you prototyping as fast as possible, the sandbox project comes with a HTTP server called **Room Manager**.
+To get you prototyping as fast as possible, the sandbox project comes with an HTTP server called **Room Manager**.
 It allows you to start working on the Client App without having to setup an actual backend.
-However, for production purposes, we recommend bringing your on backend and using our Server SDKs.
+However, for production purposes, we recommend bringing your own backend and using our Server SDKs.

 #### How do I use it?